cytan299/field_derotator/arduino/lib/README.md

 *~/Documents/Arduino/libraries*

 on a Mac.
-For Linux or a PC, you will have to install it in the correct place that the Arduino compiler requires.
+For Linux or Windows, you will have to install it in the correct place that the Arduino compiler requires.

 ## Copyright